 Brunch / Lunch

-For brunchin you have to go to Peck 47 they have everything you need for an early feast.
+If you are staying near Avenue Louise, a lovely place is La Table Rustique.
+I’d recommend sharing any of the big breakfasts, they are huge!
+For brunchin in the city you have to go to Peck 47 they have everything you need for an early feast.
 The cafe is very cosy and right in the heart of the city.
 I’d recommend the Goat’s Cheese & Chorizo waffles!
+If you are staying a little further out near Rogier/ Gare du Nord, they have a failry identical sister/cousin restaurant thing Street Pecker.

 If your 48 hours in Brussels falls on a weekday and you’re looking for a fancy feast, Cospaia is a beautiful restaurant.
-I worked at a private event here and had to return when my mama visited because the menu looked great.
 A little on the pricey side, but they do have a 2 course lunch deal for €22 which is good considering the area it’s in.
 Or do what we did and get the burger which was literally the size of my head and we couldn’t eat for hours.

 Como Tapas is a really cool place which has tapas dishes going around a belt, sushi style!
 They have great red wine and it’s not expensive either.
 If you’re in the area, a few metres down the road is a small but very cool, cheap enough bar called Barbeton.